ml5js/Intro-ML-Arts-IMA-F20/05_training/README.md

     * Understand critical questions to ask (e.g. Who is this for?
 What’s the context?)
     * Understand the questions to ask about sourcing and collecting data.
     * Learn how to prepare a data set, including how to normalize and properly format it.
-* Diagram the components of a two layer "vanilla" neural network.
 * Review Neural Network architecture
+    * A Single Perceptron
     * Activation Functions
+    * Diagram the components of a simple multi-layered perceptron (XOR)
 * Review the terminology of the training process
     * Training
     * Learning Rate